 Hearing aid manufacturing companies

-Before reviewing the different hearing aid brands available on the Australian market, let’s look at the major manufacturers active in the country.
+Before comparing the different hearing aid brands available on the Australian market, let’s look at the major manufacturers active in the country.

 The following table breaks down the largest hearing aid manufacturers by country of origin and subsidiary brands.